tautaus/spring-petclinic/readme.md

     ```

 2. **Start the Docker Compose services**:
-    - In the terminal, navigate to the directory containing your `docker-compose.yml` and run:
+    - In the terminal, navigate to the directory containing your `docker-compose_spring_petclinic.yml` and run:
     ```bash
-    docker-compose up -d
+    docker-compose -f docker-compose_spring-petclinic.yml up -d
     ```
+    - This Builds and Deplyos docker containers using Docker Compose

 ## Fork the Project Repository on GitHub/GitLab and Clone It to Your Local Machine